 The editor-in-chief, associate editors, and editorial board of Continuum determine topics and review initial manuscripts.
 Manuscripts on specific issues are solicited from a guest editor who appoints authors to write sections of the issue.
 Upon receipt of a manuscript from the guest editor, the editor begins the formal review process.
 It is understood that submissions received are not under consideration by any other journal and that no part of the submission has appeared previously in any but abstract form.
 Transfer of copyright to the AAN is a condition of publication.

 At least two outside peer reviewers anonymous to the authors are selected to assess quality, balance, and clarity of articles and are given appropriate instructions and necessary assessment forms.
-(Author identities are kept confidential.)
-Upon return, comments are communicated to the editor-in-chief, guest editor, and authors and are addressed.
-If adjudication is necessary, additional reviewers may be used.
 Critical reviews of the material at other stages of the development process may also be conducted.
 Upon receipt of final manuscripts, the editor makes the final decision as to whether material is suitable for publication in Continuum.

 Authors participating in this AAN education program certify that any work with human or animal subjects reported in their text complies with the guiding principles for experimental procedures endorsed by the AAN.
 Data presented must comply with ethical guidelines for human and animals research.

-- Any uses or copies of content from this journal in whole or in part must include the customary full bibliographic citation, including author attribution, date, article title, Continuum online, and the URL [http://aan.com/go/elibrary/continuum] and MUST include the copyright notice in the following format: © 2018 American Academy of Neurology.
+- No part of this publication may be reproduced without written consent from Wolters Kluwer.
+Permission to reproduce articles for noncommercial and commercial use may be obtained from Rightslink, which can be found at the article level under Request Permission.
+Alternatively, send an email to firstname.lastname@example.org.
+General information about permissions can be found at shop.lww.com/permissions.
+Any uses or copies of content from this journal in whole or in part must include the customary full bibliographic citation, including author attribution, date, article title, Continuum online, and the URL and MUST include the copyright notice in the following format: © 2018 American Academy of Neurology.